-“I want you to take over for Ellie,” he said, in a low tone.
+“I want you to take over for Carrie,” he softly said.

-Lizzie turned toward Ellie and the women seated across from her at the jewelry counter — an older brunette with a scowl on her face, and a young blonde with a frustrated expression.
+Lizzie turned toward Carrie and the women seated across from her at the jewelry counter — an older brunette with a scowl on her face and a young blonde with a frustrated expression.

 “Is there something wrong with her work?
 Or are the customers being unreasonable?”